wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 34 And the captain's name who brought the bodies away from Halifax, was Crowninshield.

-35 So Lawrence was as buried in the burial-place of his fathers, in his own land : and a great multitude of people went out to behold the funeral as it passed through the city.
+35 So Lawrence was buried in the burial-place of his fathers, in his own land : and a great multitude of people went out to behold the funeral as it passed through the city.

 36 And his valiant deeds shall live in the remembrance of the people.

-37 About this time, on the fourth day of the month, the brave Decatur essayed to go forthwith his vessels upon the waters of the mighty deep.
+37 About this time, on the fourth day of the month, the brave Decatur essayed to go forth with his vessels upon the waters of the mighty deep.

 38 And the vessels that were with him were called the United States , the Hornet, and the Macedonian ; a strong ship which he had captured from the king.